-Commented [PL3]: Need to check consistency / journal style of single or double quote marks of the street view (City of Cardiff, 1992a).
+The 1992 Conservation Strategy made changes to boundaries of conservation area in Cardiff as a whole.
+Proposal No. 4 requested that Central Area Conservation Area No. 1 be enlarged to include both sides of Westgate Street to retain the integrity of the street view (City of Cardiff, 1992a).
 Following the strategy, the 1992 review made further alterations.
-Besides changing the name to 'St Mary Street conservation area', it suggested, and later approved, that the western side of Westgate Street from Castle Street to Park Street should be considered for inclusion.
+Besides changing the name to 'St Mary Street conservation area', it suggested that the western side of Westgate Street from Castle Street to Park Street should be considered for inclusion.
 This was later approved.
 The east side of St Mary Street conservation area was also expanded, though to a very limited extent, to include both sides of the Hayes (City of Cardiff, 1992b).